Cultural Heritage Conservation

 The current state of virtual reality technologies allows us to recreate objects in the digital world on a very realistic level of visualization.
 However, it is necessary to start digitizing cultural heritage objects now, not waiting any other minute for destruction of another historical masterpiece.

 It is also worth noting that socio-economic factor plays a great role in the process.
-Not all residents of the country, let alone people from abroad, have the opportunity to visit National Museums or monuments of ancient world located in remote areas.
-Studying digitized 3D models, which requires only a PC (or any other gadget) and internet connection is accessible for a wide range of people including elderly and people with disabilities.
+Not all residents of the country (let alone people from abroad) have the opportunity to visit National Museums or monuments of ancient world located in remote areas.
+Studying virtual copies, which requires only a PC (or any other gadget) and internet connection, is accessible for a wide range of people including elderly and people with disabilities.

-United 3D Labs experts use the most modern equipment for digitizing items and structures, such as:
+United 3D Labs experts use advanced equipment for digitizing items and structures, such as:

-- terrestrial laser scanners with accuracy up to ±1mm and range of 350 m;
+- laser scanners with distance accuracy up to ±1mm and range of 350 m;

 - hand-held laser scanners with high accuracy up to 0.1 mm;

-- automated scanning systems up to 10 microns;
+- fully-automated desktop 3D scanner with accuracy up to 10 microns;

 - high-quality camera drones;